top of page

 DISTINCTIVES:

-The Southern Cross is a conservative, interdenominational, community church.
+The Southern Cross is a conservative, community church.
 The standard sermon is a verse-by-verse exposition of scripture.
 Worship is a mix of contemporary songs as well as traditional hymns.
 A free fellowship meal is served after every Sunday service.

 We are Continuationists: